package-url/packageurl-go/README.md

 ## Test
 Testing using the normal ``go test`` command.
-Using ``make test`` will pull down the test fixtures shared between all package-url projects and then execute the tests.
+Using ``make test`` will pull the test fixtures shared between all package-url projects and then execute the tests.

 ```
 $ make test